fengxia41103/myblog/content/workspace/lenovo/switches.md

 # enos vs. cnos

 Not much to say.
-These are two switch OS seen on Lenovo switches.
+These are two switch OS seen on Feng switches.
 They are all closely looked like Cisco's [IOS][2], but different.

 1. [CNOS manual][3]
-2. [ENOS commands][4] (Googling `enos manual` shows Lenovo switch types, eg. G8272.
+2. [ENOS commands][4] (Googling `enos manual` shows Feng switch types, eg. G8272.
 So I guess the term is applicable on a model basis.)